 Use variations.
-Use variation to help make the app sound more natural.
-When repeating a question, ask it differently the second time.
-For example, a variation of "What movie do you wanna see?" might be "What movie would you like to watch?"
+Vary your responses to help make the app sound more natural.
+For example, when repeating a question, ask it differently the second time.
+A variation of "What movie do you wanna see?" might be "What movie would you like to watch?"

-Use phrases like "OK" and "Alright" in responses with restraint.
+Use phrases like "OK" and "All right" in responses with restraint.
 While they provide acknowledgment and a sense of progress, they can also get repetitive if used too often and without variation.
 Use acknowledgment phrases in TTS only.
-Given the limited space on Cortana's canvas, don't write acknowledgments to the canvas.
+Given the limited space on Cortana's canvas, it's best not to write acknowledgments to the canvas.

 |Principle||Good example||Bad example|